Thursday, December 2, 2021

 • Proponent of Indigenous people gaining the franchise without losing any of their rights under either the Indian Act or any of their treaties.
 (They did not gain the vote until 1960 under Diefenbaker.)

-• Proponent of votes for women in 1885, the first world leader to do so.
+• Proponent of votes for women, the first world leader to do so, in 1885.

 While Macdonald and Ryerson were involved in the creation of the residential school system and no doubt intended Indigenous children to be culturally assimilated, it is doubtful whether either man intended the children to be abused or neglected.
 Their goals were likely to ensure the children graduated as English-speaking Christians who could farm or practice a trade, a not unreasonable goal given the time period.
-While the system appears outrageous to modern sensibilities, the instances of abuse and neglect at the schools were the responsibility of individual teachers, principals, and workers, not Ryerson and Macdonald, who were already dead.
+While the system appears outrageous to modern sensibilities, the instances of abuse and neglect at the schools were the responsibility of individual teachers, principals, and workers, not Ryerson and Macdonald.

 What names will go next?